 Louis: Bonjour, bonjour!
-And welcome to another episode of EveryoneHatesMarketers.com, the marketing podcast for marketers, founders and tech people who are out to seek shady, aggressive marketing.
-I’m your host, Louis Grenier.
+And welcome to another episode of EveryoneHatesMarketers.com, the marketing podcast for marketers, founders and tech people who are sick of shady, aggressive marketing.
+I'm your host, Louis Grenier.

 In today's episode, you'll learn how to learn more and send more from your customer conversations.
 But you'll probably also learn how to start a business from my expert on the show today.
 And you see, I'll give you a bit more details in the next few minutes.

 So, my guest today has been running both bootstrap and VC backed companies for the last 10+ years.
 He's a YCombinator alumni.
 He's raised funding in the US and the UK.
 He's been, products used globally by brands like Sony and MTV.

 So, he's quite a veteran when it comes to entrepreneurship and marketing in general.
 Interestingly enough, he was a programmer who was forced to actually talk to customers.
 And when he knew he was supposed to talk to them, none of the books or none of the resources he stumbled upon were helpful.